Largest graduate-entry course

 "There's always something going on for you to get involved in!
 I've been involved in teaching for the lower years, such as the Peer Support scheme and putting on a weekly seminar on any difficult topics that tend to come up." - Naomi

-Excellent graduate results
+Excellent graduate results and satisfaction

 Our graduating medics perform strongly in their applications to the Foundation Programme.
 In 2019, our students came second in the UK based on their highest average total score for the Programme, with 90% allocated to their top preference placement.